Hidden Markov Models and the Bayes Filter in Categorical Probability: Introduction

-A \newterm{hidden Markov model (HMM)} is a stochastic dynamical system in discrete time, whose state is considered ``hidden'' in the sense of not directly observable, together with a sequence of noisy observations that are functions of the hidden state and each point in time.
-HMMs are widely used across varying scientific domains to model scenarios in which the hidden state of a stochastic dynamical system must be approximately inferred from observations that only give partial and/or noisy information.
-Making this inference can be a difficult problem in practice: while one would optimally want to employ Bayesian updating in order to make this inference, actually doing this requires conditioning on a potentially long sequence of observations, which is problematic as it requires dealing with spaces growing exponentially with the length of the sequence, so that the na\"{\i}ve way of calculating this quickly becomes unworkable.
-Recursive \newterm{filters} and \newterm{smoothers} are methods that address this difficulty by providing recursion formulas for this Bayesian update and, in some cases, employ suitable approximations that simplify things further.
-We limit ourselves to filters in this introduction, noting that smoothers address a more general problem by similar means, but we will treat both in the main text, let us focus on filters in this introduction.
+A \newterm{hidden Markov model} is a stochastic dynamical system in discrete time, whose state is considered ``hidden'' (not directly observable), together with a sequence of noisy observations that are functions of the hidden state and each point in time.
+Hidden Markov models are widely used across manifold scientific domains to model stochastic dynamical systems in which the hidden state must be approximately inferred from observations that only give partial and/or noisy information.
+Making this inference can be a difficult problem in practice: while one would optimally want to use Bayesian updating, actually doing this requires conditioning on a potentially long sequence of observations.
+This is problematic as it requires dealing with spaces growing exponentially with the length of the sequence, so that the na\"{\i}ve way of calculating this quickly becomes unworkable.
+Recursive \newterm{filters} and \newterm{smoothers} are algorithms that address this difficulty by providing recursion formulas for this Bayesian update and, in some cases, employ suitable approximations that simplify things further.
+While we will treat both filters and smoothers in the main text, let us focus on filters in this introduction.